-A Unique Superannuation Identifier, or USI, is a number used by the Government to identify different super funds and specific products within a super fund.
-USI was established in July 2014 as part of the ‘SuperStream’ system and is used for online rollovers when changing funds and for making super contributions.
+A Unique Superannuation Identifier (USI) is a number used by the Government to identify different super funds and specific products within a super fund.
+USI was established in July 2014 as part of the ‘SuperStream’ system and is used for online rollovers when changing funds and making super contributions.

 SuperStream is how businesses pay employee superannuation guarantee (SG) contributions to super funds.
 SuperStream was introduced as a result of Australian Government superannuation reforms.
 It is mandatory for all employers making super contributions, and all APRA-regulated super funds and self-managed super funds (SMSFs) receiving contributions.

 Previously, super funds may have used either an Australian Business Number (ABN), Superannuation Product Identifier Number (SPIN), or a Superannuation Fund Number (SFN).
 The USI has now replaced all of these for APRA-regulated super funds, however, some Self-Managed Super funds (SMSFs) may still have an ABN.

 How do I find my Super fund’s USI?

 Your super fund should have the details on their website, although it sometimes takes a bit of digging to find them.
 The USI can often be found in the company’s Letter of Compliance or in the Frequently Asked Questions (FAQs).

 The Australian Taxation Office (ATO) has also published the USI and Spin Lookup Table to help Australians find data for APRA-regulated (Australian Prudential Regulation Authority) super funds.

 The following table contains details of the superannuation funds rated by Canstar.
 This table has been sorted by three-year performance (highest to lowest).
 Please note that the performance information shown in the table is for the investment option used by Canstar in rating of the superannuation product.